NuSkooler/enigma-bbs/docs/file_base.md

 ## A Different Appoach
 ENiGMA½ has strayed away from the old familure setup here and instead takes a more modern approach:
 * [Gazelle](https://whatcd.github.io/Gazelle/) inspired system for searching & browsing files
-* No File Conferences
+* No File Conferences (just areas!)
 * File Areas are still around but should generally be used less.
 Instead, files can have one or more tags.
-Think things like `dos.retro`, `pc.warez`, `game`, etc.
+Think things like `dos.retro`, `pc.warez`, `games`, etc.
 * Temporary web (http:// or https://) download links in additional to standard X/Y/Z protocol support
 * Users can star rate files & search/filter by ratings
+* Concept of user defined filters

 ## Other bells and whistles
 * A given area can span one to many physical storage locations